Information Flow in First-Order Potts Model Phase Transition

-Overall alignment of the lattice is measured by its \emph{magnetisation}, $ M = (q\langle s_m\rangle-1)/(q-1)$~\citep{Binder81}, where $s_m$ is the \emph{mode} state and $\langle s_m \rangle = \sum \delta(s_m, s_i) / N$ is the proportion of the dominant state over all sites, ranging from $q^{-1}$ to $1$, giving magnetisation in the range $[0,1]$. $M$ serves as the order parameter and the order-disorder transition occurs at an intermediate temperature~\citep{Okano97}
+Overall alignment of the lattice is measured by its \emph{magnetisation}, $ M = (q\langle s_m\rangle-1)/(q-1)$~\citep{Binder81}, where $s_m$ is the \emph{mode} state and $\langle s_m \rangle = \sum \delta(s_m, s_i) / N$ is the proportion of the dominant state over all sites, ranging from $q^{-1}$ to $1$, giving magnetisation in the range $[0,1]$. $M$ serves as the order parameter with order-disorder transition occurring at temperature~\citep{Okano97}

 where the (thermodynamic) system is disordered ($M=0$) at temperatures above $T_c$ and non-zero below $T_c$.
 The behaviour at $T_c$ defines the transition order, where $q\leq4$ has continuous $M$ (and discontinuous $dM/dT$) giving a second-order phase transition.
-The first-order case studied here occurs at $q>4$ with discontinuous $M$ at $T_c$.

-Transfer entropy, $\teop$, measures (\eqnRef{teMI}, \eqnRef{tpw} in suppl. material) information flow from one stochastic process, $Y$, to another, $X$---in this case the states of two neighbouring spins over time.
-Global transfer entropy measures the average information flow of the entire system to individual spin sites:

-We note however, that all information---no matter its origin in the lattice---must flow to $s_i$ via its neighbours or its own past, and thus consider only the immediate neighbourhood of each site (including $s_i$) rather than $\latticestate$ in \eqnRef{gte}.
-As with $\teop$, $\gteop \geq 0$ with $\gteop=0$ iff each site $s_i$, conditioned on its past, is independent of its neighbours.

-The first-order transition shows a void region of energy space around the phase transition, such that general purpose update schemes, such as Glauber dynamics, are very unlikely to enter this region.
-In fact, for temperatures close to the critical temperature, energy distribution $P(E)$ is bimodal (See suppl material, \figRef{bimodal}).
-Thus we estimate $\gteop$ via two methods.
+Unlike the Ising model, direct simulation of the Potts models for high $q$ is not straightforward, since the first-order transition shows a void region of energy space around the phase transition.
+For temperatures close to the critical temperature, the energy distribution $P(E)$ is bimodal (See suppl. material, Fig. 1), such that single spin update schemes, such as Glauber dynamics, are very unlikely to enter this region, and thus fully explore the energy space.
+On the other hand, cluster update schemes such as Swendsen-Wang dynamics~\citep{swendsen87} flip large groups of spins in each update-step.
+This can lead to an energy change in the configuration large enough to cross the energy void.

-In the first, denoted $\glaubergte$, we employ straight-forward Glauber dynamics where each update, or \emph{sweep}, comprises $N$ spin flip attempts.

-The second uses the \emph{density of states}, $g(E)$, calculated with the Wang-Landau algorithm~\citep{Wang01}. $P(E)$ may then be calculated from
+Thus we estimate $\gteop$ using $10^5$ and $10^6$ Swendsen-Wang cluster updates to approach equilibrium followed by $10^5$ Glauber sweep steps comprising $N$ spin-flip attempts per sweep.
+We also estimate $\gteop$ with a second regime using the \emph{density of states}, $d(E)$, calculated with the Wang-Landau algorithm~\citep{Wang01}. $P(E)$ may then be calculated from

 where $E$ is the lattice energy.
-Any thermodynamic observable, $f(T)$, may now be determined from its value as a function of $f(E)$~\citep{Wang01a}
+Since $\gteop$ depends upon two consecutive updates it also depends on the temperature, which determines the update statistics. $\gteop$ may now be determined from its value as a function of $\gteopt(E,T)$~\citep{Wang01a}: